 - The second solution is borax which can be used as it is or by crushing it into a powder form.
 Other than mold, this supply is also good to remove mildew.

-To keep mold and mildew away from your bathroom is by keeping everything dry.
+To keep mold and mildew away from your bathroom is by keep everything dry.
 This step can be bothersome but it is worth the process.

 - Use a squeegee to dry your shower area, partition glass, and other wet surfaces that might become the source of the mold.